 9 Ways to Improve Your Blood Circulation

-However, there are many people who suffer from chronic circulation issues, and for them, thoughts about circulation are almost always there.
+There are many people who suffer from chronic blood circulation issues, and for them, thoughts about circulation are almost always there.

 Your body is constantly circulating fluids throughout your body, most importantly blood.
-In fact, about 5 quarts of blood are pumped through your body’s blood vessels every minute, thanks to your heart.
+In fact, about 5 quarts of blood is pumped through your body’s blood vessels every minute, thanks to your heart.

-So, when your circulation heads south, that means your blood isn’t flowing through your system quite as efficiently and successfully, and you can end up suffering from a variety of issues, including numbness (your hands and feet falling asleep).
+So, when you have poor circulation, that means your blood isn’t flowing through your system as efficiently, and you can end up suffering from a variety of issues, including numbness, bloating, or decreased energy.

 How To Improve Your Circulation

 Getting out and moving is good for our body, but it also helps so many other areas of our physical and mental health!
 We recommend mild to moderate exercise for 30 minutes a day.
 And for many of us, the best thing to encourage healthy blood flow is easy and accessible: walking.
 Here are a few tips for incorporating exercise into your daily routines:

 - Take an after-dinner walk with friends and/or family